chstudios-ru/open-school-diary/README.md

-# open-school-diary
+# Open School Diary
 The E-diary is based on the net-school api.
-It works in python and php.
+It works in python and go.